dario-cruz/dariocruz.dev/blog/2025-03-19-Loggy-Sherlock/index.md

 **Which function call suggests that the malware produces a file after execution?**

 For this task I started off with doing some research on Golang and how it calls functions, leveraging the knowledge that the malware was written in Golang.
-In most programming language the syntax for creating a file is normally `write` and may include the word `file`.
+In most programming languages the syntax for creating a file is normally `write` and may include the word `file`.
 I filtered the strings output with the command below:

 ```bash
 strings loggy.exe | grep -i write | grep -i file